JvanKatwijk/qt-dab/README.md

 is always visible.
 This main widget contains selectors for controlling the visibility of (the) other widgets.

-There is - on the surface - not much difference betweem the 6.9.2 and 6.9.3 version.
-An error that sometime caused problems with a data service (insufficent data) to run.
-Furthermore, the sourcetree was changed completely.
+There is - on the surface - not much difference between the 6.9.3 and 6.9.2 version.
+An error that sometimes caused problems with a data service (insufficent data) to run was corrected.
+Furthermore, the sourcetree was changed completely, but that does not affect the executables.

 Features
 =================================================================